pflajszer/Brick-Problem-Brute-Force/README.md

-For "wall input of 20 rows the cProfile returns:
+For "wall" input of 20 rows the cProfile returns:

 	        12059229 function calls (12059221 primitive calls) in 11.918 seconds